ted-ncg/labs/07-dependency-injection.md

 ### Latest Code

-If you want to download the latest code that the instructor did in class, it can be found at
+If you want to download the latest code that the instructor did in class, it can be found at:

 ```
 https://bitbucket.org/tedmyoung/foster-city-201809-canteen